milesdaudistel/notes/compilernotes.md

 `The goats mustache is Cameron Diaz`  Ok, we have a grammatically correct sentence, but we're missing something.
 'The' goat?
 What goat are we talking about?
 Who is Cameron Diaz?
 I don't know who they are, but I know a human can't be a goats mustache.
 Fails at the semantic analysis stage.

 `I must proceed at high velocity` Now we're getting somewhere.
 Each token makes sense, and together they form a parse tree that tells us that 'I' absolutely need to move very fast.
-This would pass the parse stage and the semantic analysis stage, hopefully creating a running program.
+This is a valid program, and should be able to run.
 If the optimization or code generation stages fail, that's an error in the compiler, not an error in the users program.

-So once we have created a parse tree, we have either a 'goats mustache' or a 'high velocity' program.
+So once we have created a parse tree for our input program, it is either a 'goats mustache' or a 'high velocity' program.

 However, we still don't know how to create a parser.
 To do that, we need to learn more about formal language theory.

 `Formal Languages` A formal language is a language where validity is not disputed.

 English, is not a formal language.
 Recently, the term 'neckbeard' was put into the Oxford dictionary.
 However, that doesn't mean every English speaker now agrees that 'neckbeard' is an actual word.
-If someone were to tell me 'You are a neckbeard', I would dispute the fact that they were even speaking English.
+If someone were to tell me 'You are a neckbeard', I would mock them for not speaking valid english, and they would probably retort that it was valid, and I'm just dumb for not understanding.

+Programming languages like C and Java are formal languages.
+If you compile a program and it works, no one can say 'that's not a valid program'.
+If you compile a program and it throws an error, then your program is invalid, end of discussion.

+The actual definition of a formal language is the set of all strings created by its `alphabet`.
+An alphabet is all the characters in your language.
+The definition of alphabet here is a little different than the definition we're used to.
+In english, the 'alphabet' that we're used to is a to z, upper and lower case.
+But the actual, formal English alphabet also includes punction like commas, semicolons, periods, question marks, etc.  I would also throw in the digits 0-9, maybe the dollar and pound signs, and whatever else you might read in a book written in english.

+So if a formal language is the set of all strings created by its alphabet, then it's an infinite set.
+Even if your alphabet was just 'a', your formal language would be a, aa, aaa, aaaa, .... etc.  So really the only way we can show someone a formal language is to say 'here's the alphabet, do whatever you want with it.'

+So the sentence 'asdfoiasfiashfoaifijds' is actually in the english language.
+However, it is not a grammatically correct sentence, which brings us to formal grammars.

+`Formal Grammar` A formal grammar is how we describe the rules of a formal language.
+Regular expressions are a kind of formal grammar.

+alphabet.

+Meaning function.
+Maps syntax to semantics.
+So it maps the syntax '[0-9]+' to the semantics INT.
+Syntax is the word, semantics is its meaning.
+In this example, INT isn't really the semantics, it's actually shorthand for the real semantics.
+The real semantics is that it's a number, which means you can do all the number-y stuff you could possibly think of to this piece of syntax.
+So INT is also syntax.
+It stands in for the meaning  I can't actually show you all the semantics.
+Or maybe just start off by saying INT is the syntax, and going straight into saying the semantics are math stuff.
+Meaning is many to 1.
+It takes an infinite set of possible strings of digits, and tells you they all have the same meaning:  they are numbers.
+Think of the infinite set of strings of digits.
+You can't go through them 1 by 1 and explain their meaning to someone.
+You have to say 'if a string follows this pattern, it means this'.

+bla bla bla

+then explain them all together.
+Make sure to explain that a language is the set of all sentences generated by the grammar.
+So it's a really really big infinite set.

 ***
-To learn how to make one, we need to learn more about formal language theory.

-A formal language is a language where validity isn't disputed.
-Spoken languages like English are not formal languages.
-Consider the phrase "The horse raced past the barn fell."
-This is an example of a garden path sentence, which is supposedly a grammatically correct sentence.
-I think it sucks, though.

 The regular expressions we used during lexing are a kind of regular grammar, which is a kind of formal grammar.